nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Below is an example usage scenario and how the deletion mechanism behaves at each step:

-Step 1: Assume that the user has already added a module named CS2113 into the ModuleList using the following command, "add m/cs2113 s/y2s1 mc/4 g/a"
+Step 1: Assume that the user has already added a module named CS2113 into the ModuleList using the following command, `add m/cs2113 s/y2s1 mc/4 g/a`

-Step 2: The user input of "delete m/cs2113" will be taken in for the parser and an object of class 'Delete' will be returned.
+Step 2: The user input of `delete m/cs2113` will be taken in for the parser and an object of class 'Delete' will be returned.

 Step 3: The execute method in the Delete class that is overrides will be called with parameter of the modCode and will iterate through moduleList looking for a Module that matches.
 It will then remove the Module from the moduleList.